oasis-tcs/osim/im-goals.md

 of work:
 * Identify value propositions and use cases for applying information modeling to existing supply chain activities.
-* Develop information models for data used in these activities to promote harmonization and re-use.
+* Develop information model artifacts for data used in these activities to promote harmonization and re-use.

 The IM work products of the TC should address the following goals: